edwinmvk/placementmanagement/README.md

 ## Introduction

 This is a web application built with React and Javascript to ease and organize the process of placement drives for students of Jyothi Engineering College.
 The build tool used is [Vite](https://vitejs.dev/).
-[AntDesign](https://ant.design/) and [TailwindCSS](https://tailwindcss.com/docs/installation) are used for component library and styling respectively.
-The server is build using [Nodejs](https://nodejs.org/en).
+[AntDesign](https://ant.design/) and [TailwindCSS](https://tailwindcss.com/docs/installation) are used for the component library and styling, respectively.
+The server is built using [Nodejs](https://nodejs.org/en).
 This repository contains the source code for the app.

 ## Prerequisites